NikUstimenko/acoustic_tm_comsol/README.md

 ## Warning

-Comsol uses the time evolution $`\exp(i \omega t)`$.
+COMSOL uses the time evolution $`\exp(i \omega t)`$.
 This means that all values, especially the material property parameters, must be complex conjugated with respect to the opposite convention $`\exp(-i \omega t)`$ that is often used in physics.

-This difference has been taken into account in `readmph_tmatrix.py` using complex conjugation.
+Please note that this difference has been taken into account, so that the models calculate the T-matrix entries with the physics convention.

 ## Comsol Version Requirement

-There is a major difference between Comsol 5.4 and Comsol 5.5 regarding these models: the associated Legendre polynomials are not implemented in the former one and should be defined manually.
-For Comsol 5.5 and above no such restrictions apply.
+These models are implemented in COMSOL 6.2.
+They can be analogously impemented in all versions starting from 5.5.
+However, in version 5.4 and older one has to define the associated Legendre polynomials manually.

 ## General Usage